 Some patients with the virus and/or a positive swab test have active symptoms (fever, cough, shortness of breath, chills, fatigue, headache, muscle pain, sore throat, shaking chills, or new loss of taste or smell, vomiting or diarrhea) while others have NO symptoms (asymptomatic).
 In either situation, a patient may test positive and is considered contagious for the disease.
 A negative test in a symptomatic patient does NOT guarantee they do not have the disease as there can be problems with the specimen collection or lab error.

-Swab testing as the name would imply, involves placing a device into either the nose or mouth to collect a specimen.
+Swab testing involves placing a device into either the nose or mouth to collect a specimen.
 Initially the most widely used swab test for COVID-19 was a nasopharyngeal (way back in your nose to absorb some mucous in that area) swab.
 Other types of swabs have gained acceptance as testing abilities have improved.
 Today many swab tests are performed by the patient or parent while the health care professional monitors to ensure the procedure is followed.
 Patient self-collections have proven to be effective, require use of less personal protective equipment and are now the primary collection method at most centers.